Boot a virtual machine from ISO image file

 8. On the opened BIOS screen, select Boot >> CD-ROM Drive, press F10 and Enter to save the configuration changes.

-For example, when booting VM from ISO, you need to change the configuration settings in BIOS, which is risky for system.
+For example, when you boot VM from ISO, you need to change the configuration settings in BIOS, which is risky for the system.
 So, in order to protect VM data and business security, backup is necessary.

-AOMEI Cyber Backup offers you a comprehensive data insurance.
+Here I will introduce a free virtual machine backup solution, AOMEI Cyber Backup.
+It offers you a quick and reliable data insurance.
 With it, you can benefit from:

-Secure VMware & Hyper-V Backup: support VMware ESXi 6.0 and Hyper-V host (2012 and above) and seamlessly protect the whole VM and reduce business risk.
+Secure VMware & Hyper-V Backup: support both paid and free versions of VMware ESXi 6.0 and Hyper-V host (2012 and above) and seamlessly protect the whole VM and reduce business risk.

-Fast Disaster Recovery: one-click to restore entire VM to its previous state without any complicated reinstallation or configuration.
+Fast Disaster Recovery: one-click to restore entire VM from any backed up points without any complicated reinstallation or configuration.

 Tips: The following steps are based on VMware ESXi device.